MikeBishop/http-misc-extensions/draft-bishop-httpbis-primary-altsvc.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

+The key words "MUST (BUT WE KNOW YOU WON'T)", "SHOULD CONSIDER", "REALLY SHOULD NOT", "OUGHT TO", "WOULD PROBABLY", "MAY WISH TO", "COULD", "POSSIBLE", and "MIGHT" in this document are to be interpreted as described in {{!RFC6919}}.

 Field definitions are given in Augmented Backus-Naur Form (ABNF), as defined in
 {{!RFC5234}}.